 - Don’t leave much of a footprint (trash, unattended fires, etc.).
 You should always leave the campground better than the way you found it.

-Why Go Camping With Kids?
+Why Take a Camping Trip With Kids?

-For young children, camping offers sights, sounds, and experiences they can’t get at home.
+Camping with toddlers offers sights, sounds, and experiences they can’t get at home.
 Many camping areas are located in family-friendly areas like farms, which can double as a petting zoo for the youngest crowd.